xwmario/Warez/Extensions & Scripts.md

 **[`^        back to top        ^`](#)**

-### Python scripts
+## Python scripts
-- [firefox_bookmarkscraper.py](http://anonym.es/?https://github.com/ZeroOne010101/firefox_bookmarkscraper.py) - A Python script that querys the html of all firefox-bookmarks in a specific folder for a keyword, and prints the url's of sites the keyword was found in.
+- [firefox_bookmarkscraper.py](http://anonym.es/?https://github.com/ZeroOne010101/firefox_bookmarkscraper.py) - Querys the html of all Firefox bookmarks in a specific folder for a keyword, and prints the url's of sites the keyword was found in.
+- [udemy-dl](http://anonym.es/?https://github.com/r0oth3x49/udemy-dl) - Udemy course downloader script.

 **[`^        back to top        ^`](#)**

-### Dark Mode
+## Dark Mode
 - [Darkreader](http://anonym.es/?https://darkreader.org/) - Provides a "Dark Mode" for everything.

 **[`^        back to top        ^`](#)**